 What skills do I need?

-In addition to a natural curiosity, an interest in current affairs, and a joy of reading, the key skills to study economics include: logical thought used in solving problems, observation and inference from data, and presenting ideas in compelling writing and speech.
+In addition to a natural curiosity, an interest in current affairs, and a joy of reading, the key skills for studying economics include: logical thought used in solving problems, observation and inference from data, and presenting ideas in compelling writing and speech.
 Logical analysis underlies an economist’s ability to understand economic phenomena.
+You also need to be committed to studying both inside and outside of the classroom to do well as this is an intensive course.

 How is the course assessed?